gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 ### 12.2

 The default formula for calculating the number of Unicorn worker processes has been updated to increase the number of workers by 50% per CPU.
 This will increase the CPU and memory utilization slightly.
 This has been done to improve performance by reducing the amount of request queuing.

+### 12.3

+1. To prevent confusion with the broader GitLab Monitor feature set, the gitlab-monitor tool has been renamed to gitlab-exporter.
+As a result, usage of `gitlab_monitor[*]` keys in `gitlab.rb` file has been deprecated in favor of `gitlab_exporter[*]` ones.

+   The deprecated settings will be removed in GitLab 13.0.
+They will continue to work till then, but warnings will be displayed at the end of reconfigure run.
+   Since upgrades to 13.0 will be prevented if removed settings are found in `gitlab.rb`, users who are currently using those settings are advised to switch to `gitlab_exporter[*]` ones at the earliest.